 I have a thing for the Disney villains like the Evil Queen and Maleficent.
 While I was planning our little party, I got the fabulous idea to give it an Evil Queen spin with poison apples and magic mirrors, and a spell book.
-You gotta have a spell book if you want to make poison apples, right?

 - 1 hardcover book

 - ink pads in brown and/or black (or permanent markers in brown and black will work in a pinch, too)

 - spray bottle of water

 - Sleeping Curse printable

 How do you make a DIY Spell Book?

 First, print out the Sleeping Curse PDF with the spell book pages.

 You might need to resize them, depending on your book.
 I got my book at the dollar store for a $1.
 My book pages were 9 x 6 inches, and I cut my printables out smaller than that.

 Make the pages look well used with a spray bottle of water.